michaeltroger/greenpass-android/README.md

 Unofficial app that is fully open source.
 This app is a simple to use PDF Wallet.
 That means it takes over the task to store and display your most important PDF certificates.
 It includes a convenient fullscreen barcode rendering, if a barcode is present in the PDF.
-Currently supported formats are QR, Aztec, DataMatrix and PDF417.
+Currently supported formats are:
+- Matrix (2D) codes: QR, Aztec, DataMatrix and PDF417
+- Linear (1D) codes: UPC-A, UPC-E, EAN-8, EAN-13, CODE-39, CODE-93, CODE-128, ITF and Codabar

 Help translating the app: https://crwd.in/green-pass